 .
 Seeds and Plant Starts

-We start 98% of our plants from seed on the farm
+We start 99% of our plants from seed on the farm (We do purchase onion starts from Dixondale Farms which are conventionally grown)

 Soil Management & Soil Health